 What About Side Effects?

 Some treatments cause side effects so subtle that you barely know you’re having them.
 For example, the organs that make up your endocrine system, like the thyroid and pituitary, could get inflamed.
-Your doctor may not even know it’s happening unless she does a blood test.
+Your doctor may not even know it’s happening unless they do a blood test.

 Unlike chemotherapy, where side effects usually show up right away, immunotherapy doesn’t cause a reaction until you have a few doses under your belt.
 The timing varies, but it’s usually within the first 3 months but after the first 3 weeks of therapy.

 The good news: Most side effects go away when you’re done.
 But even during treatment, there are ways to manage them.
-Let your doctor know so she can help.
+Let your doctor know so they can help.

-Tell her how the symptoms are affecting your daily life.
+Tell them how the symptoms are affecting your daily life.
 Don’t feel like you’re complaining.
 You aren’t.
-You’re sharing vital information she needs to do her job well and to improve your quality of life.
+You’re sharing vital information they need to do their job well and to improve your quality of life.

 These drugs don’t work for everyone with melanoma.
 Scientists are hard at work to figure out why and pinpoint the differences between patients who respond and those who don’t.